-In 2016, our Board of Directors granted options to purchase 148,000, 111,000 and 66,000 shares of our common stock to Dr. Milne, Dr. Donovan and Dr. Nichols, respectively, as part of a review of their overall compensation.
-In addition, in connection with the appointment of Dr. Nichols as our Chief
+In 2017, our Board of Directors granted options to purchase 200,000, 100,000 and 100,000 shares of our common stock to Dr. Milne, Dr. Donovan and Dr. Nichols, respectively, as part of a review of their overall compensation.

-Scientific Officer in October 2016, our Board of Directors granted Dr. Nichols an option to purchase 13,000 shares of our common stock.
 For grants in connection with initial employment, vesting begins on the initial date of employment.
-Time vested stock option grants to our executives and other employees typically vest 25% on the first anniversary of grant or, if earlier, the initial employment date and 2.0833% per month thereafter, through the fourth anniversary of the vesting commencement date, and have a term of 10 years from the grant date.
+Time vested stock option grants to our executives and other employees typically vest 25% on the first anniversary of grant or, in the case of new hire grants, the initial employment date, if earlier, and 2.0833% per month thereafter, through the fourth anniversary of the vesting commencement date, and have a term of 10 years from the grant date.
 The exercise price of all options is equal to the fair market value of our common stock on the date of grant.

-Outstanding Equity Awards at 2016 Fiscal Year End Table
+Outstanding Equity Awards at 2017 Fiscal Year End Table

-The following table sets forth information regarding outstanding stock options held by our NEOs as of December 31, 2016.
+The following table sets forth information regarding outstanding stock options held by our NEOs as of December 31, 2017.